StingraySoftware/HENDRICS/docs/index.rst

 ..
-MaLTPyNT documentation master file, created by sphinx-quickstart on Fri Aug 14 18:05:00 2015.
+MaLTPyNT documentation main file, created by sphinx-quickstart on Fri Aug 14 18:05:00 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.